SQream/sqream_docs/reference/sql/sql_statements/ddl_commands/create_table_as.rst

 Privileges
 =============
-The role must have the ``CREATE`` permission at the database level, as well as ``SELECT`` privileges for any tables referenced by the statement.
+The role must have the ``CREATE`` permission at the schema level, as well as ``SELECT`` privileges for any tables referenced by the statement.

 Synopsis
 ==========